 Toilets are now available as well as off road parking opposite the entrance to the lane leading to the site (clearly signposted on open days).
 Also, enjoy a drink or light refeshment at the Water Mill Cafe.

-Our next open day will be on Sunday the 8th July.
+Our next open day will be on Sunday the 9th September (Heritage Open Day).
 We will be open from 2pm to 5pm (last admissions at 4:30pm).
 For more information and full details of 2018 open days please click on "Visiting" above.

 Churchill Forge water mill was one of the last working water powered forge mills in Britain, producing metal tools such as spades, shovels and ladles until the early 1970s.